 - Intro to the field of Aeronautics & Orbital Mechanics

 - Basic jet propulsion principles.

-- They endeavour to develop advanced technology in defence systems and aviation.
+- They endeavor to develop advanced technology in defense systems and aviation.

 - Create precise criteria for quality standards and design methods.

 - Problem identification of damaged or malfunctioning goods, and investigates solutions to fix those problems.

 Aerospace engineers work in manufacturing plants, laboratories, and offices.